HTTPArchive/almanac.httparchive.org/src/content/en/2022/cdn.md

   )
 }}

-The trend has been similar for both Mobile and Desktop applications (Figure 3, Figure 4), there is no discernible difference between Mobile and Desktop applications regarding CDN usage.
+The trend has been similar for both Mobile and Desktop applications as shown below, there is no discernible difference between Mobile and Desktop applications regarding CDN usage.

 {{ figure_markup(
   image="cdn-usage-hosted-mobile.png",